mne-tools/mne-python/doc/manual/source_localization/inverse.rst

 computation of the minimum-norm estimates needed in order to obtain the linear inverse operator using :func:`mne.minimum_norm.make_inverse_operator`.
-Its usage is presented in the in the tutorial :ref:`sphx_glr_auto_tutorials_plot_mne_dspm_source_localization.py`.
+Its usage is presented in the tutorial :ref:`sphx_glr_auto_tutorials_plot_mne_dspm_source_localization.py`.

 .. contents:: Contents